Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Introduction

-This review focuses on two aspects of human-like learning for GDAs: explainability and continual learning of explanatory knowledge.
-We focus on both situated/non-situated and embodied/non-embodied autonomous eXplainable GDAs (XGDAIs).
-The review categorizes explanation generation techniques for XGDAIs according to the agent's behavioural attributes, i.e. reactive, deliberative, and hybrid.
-It provides a clear taxonomy on XGDAIs and clarifies the notion of the agent's behavioural attributes that influences explainability.
-For each category, the review focuses on explanation at the level of the agent's perception (e.g., sensory skills, vision) and cognition (e.g., plans, goals, beliefs, desires, and intentions).
+This review focuses on two aspects of human-like learning for GDAIs: explainability and continual learning of explanatory knowledge.
+We focus on both situated/non-situated and embodied/non-embodied autonomous eXplainable GDAIs (XGDAIs).
+"Situated agents" are located within the environment that they can perceive and operate in, as opposed to "non-situated agents" which are located in a remote location.
+"Embodied agents" have a physical form while "non-embodied agents" are purely digital.

+The review categorizes explanation generation techniques for XGDAIs according to the agent's behavioral attributes, i.e., reactive, deliberative, and hybrid.
+It provides a clear taxonomy of XGDAIs and clarifies the notion of the agent's behavioral attributes that influence explainability.
+For each category, the review focuses on explanation at the level of the agent's perception (e.g., sensory skills, vision) and cognition (e.g., plans, goals, beliefs,desires, and intentions).
 While an agent's perceptual foundation (dominated by reactive reasoning) may be connected to the sub-symbolic reasoning part relating the agent's states, vision, or sensors/environmental information to the agent's cognitive base, the cognitive base (dominated by deliberative reasoning) relates plans, goals, beliefs, or desires to executed actions.
-Finally, we provide a roadmap recommendation for the effective actualization of XGDAIs with an extended perceptual and cognitive explanation capability.
+Finally, we provide a road-map recommendation for the effective actualization of XGDAIs with an extended perceptual and cognitive explanation capability.